Nancy-Chauhan/nancy.github.io/_posts/2018-21-17-Kickoff-To-Open-Source.md

     </div>
 </div>

 For every Developer the story of Open Source World starts with What?
 Why?
 How?
-What is open source, Why should we know about it ?How to get involved in it ?
+What is open source, Why should we know about it ?
+How to get involved in it ?

 <h2>What ??</h2>